 This is where you do your part: We make our garments to last and transcend, but they do need proper care, so they can stay integral to your wardrobe for longer.

 We ship our garments to you in compostable and recyclable corrugated paper boxes.
 They’re not trash.
 Please re-use, recycle or compost.
 The tissue paper is recyclable too.

 Currently, we’ve stopped using hangtags, as they seem wasteful, and are exploring compostable options.
-Our factory is currently packing finished pieces in individual recyclable plastic bags, so we’re exploring alternative biodegradable options for that too.
+Our factory is currently packing finished pieces in individual plastic bags made from recycled plastic, so we’re exploring alternative biodegradable options for that too.